 The report form contains information or data that conflicts with other information or data reported by the health plan through the Department’s web portal, including the following:

-Network identifiers, network names, product lines, and plan-to-plan contracts specified in the network access profile conflict or are not included in the appropriate fields of the … PAAS Report Forms;
+Network identifiers, network names, product lines, and plan-to-plan contracts specified in the network access profile conflict or are not included in the appropriate fields of the PAAS Report Forms;

-The health plan used a crosswalk table to associate the health plan’s internal terminology to the Department’s required standardized terminology, but did not report data using the same terms it entered within the crosswalk tables; or
+The health plan used a crosswalk table to associate the health plan’s internal terminology to the Department’s required standardized terminology, but did not report data using the same terms it entered within the crosswalk tables.

 The report form contains information that conflicts with established sources such as the NPI Registry, the California Department of Consumer Affairs, or the United States Postal System, and other sources as set forth in Rule 1300.67.2.2(h)(8)(D).
 For example, the report form contains deactivated NPI or California license numbers, or erroneous ZIP Code and county combinations, preventing the report form from passing validation.

-Additionally, the health plan’s submission will not pass validation if the submission does not contain all report forms identified by the health plan as comprising the entirety of the health plan’s … Timely Access Report in the network access profile.…
+Additionally, the health plan’s submission will not pass validation if the submission does not contain all report forms identified by the health plan as comprising the entirety of the health plan’s Timely Access Report in the network access profile.

 Once the health plan uploads and attempts to validate a report form in the web portal, the health plan shall receive an error report identifying the error and each entry that failed to pass validation, if applicable.